0xalphaprime/primesurgicalusa/prime_surgical_usa/templates/training_resources/zimmer_biomet_cv_sternal.md

 Sternalock Blu is the original sternal plating product of Zimmer Biomer.
 This is the system that was utilizied in both the Restore Study and the Sternalock Blu Study.
 This tray also serves as the base tray and system for Sternalock 360 (covered below).

-Our other systems have attributres likely to speak to surgeon preferences.
 Sternalock Blu is the most basic system, and is the most likely to be utilized by a surgeon who is most concerned on pricing.

+The surgeon could also be a long-term sternal plate user, who developed their technique with Sternalock Blu years ago, and is comfortable with the system.

 ##### Technicial Prodcut Specifics